Sam Merrick

-Samuel Vaughn Merrick (born on 24 March 1914, Bala Cynwyd, Pennsylvania - 17 April 2000, Medford, New Jersey) was a sailor and preeminent labor lawyer under Presidents Kennedy and Johnson from the United States.
+Samuel Vaughn Merrick (born 24 March 1914, Bala Cynwyd, Pennsylvania - 17 April 2000, Medford, New Jersey) was a sailor and preeminent labor lawyer under Presidents Kennedy and Johnson from the United States.

 Personal life

 In 1947, Merrick was married to Eleanor Perry of Dover, Massachusetts.
 The couple has three son's John, Gregory and Tad.
 Sam earned a Bachelor's degree in engineering in 1937 and a law degree in 1940, both from the University of Pennsylvania.

 Professional life

 Merrick retired in 1977, after working 35 years in labor and Congressional relations.
 He was a preeminent labor lawyer under Presidents Kennedy and Johnson.

 Sailing

 Merrick was an accomplished sailor in one-design sailboat races since 1926.
 He won twice the E-scow Nationals (once in the 1930s and once in the 1980s).
 In his Soling years he had an intense rivalry and friendship with Stuart H. Walker.

 After his retirement Merrick became the (unsalaried) director of the United States Olympic yachting committee.
 In 1980, he added the title of chairman.
 He prepared the American Olympic team until the 1980 Summer Olympics boycott.
 After that disappointment for the US sailors Sam started to get sailors to be engaged for competing in the 1984 Olympics.
 Merrick's team was able to win a medal in every of the seven Olympic classes (three gold and four silver Medailles.
 For this he was awarded the most prestigious award in American sailing, the Nathaniel G. Herreshoff Trophy, in 1984.
 Sam was president of the International Soling Association from 1987 - 1990.